-Question Answer Mark Number 4 (d) AO2 Indicative content Reasons for supporting this statement could be: Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for • a developed reason 3 or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3
+Question Number Answer Mark 4 (d) AO2 Indicative content Reasons for supporting this statement could be: evidence of medium supports ideas about life after death ghosts suggest that life doesn't end at death mediums communicate with the dead Reasons for not supporting this statement could be: there is no scientific evidence for the existence of ghosts it is the Guru Granth Sahib that shows there is life after death not ghosts mediums can fake their communication with the dead Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Award marks as follows: Candidates who do not refer to Sikhism in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reason or two developed reasons 3 (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3